binyisu/FSRDD/README.md

 # News
 [2022-4-8]: A kaggle competition platform is built, then you can submit you result in https://www.kaggle.com/competitions/cnrdd

+**2021 Dataset Access Instructions:**

+Bad conditions of the city road would cause seriously negative impact on the traffic safety, driving efficiency, and vehicle quality.
+Thus, road condition estimation has become an important research direction in the field of intelligent transportation.
+However, it is a challenging task due to various types of disturbance factors, such as differentiated road conditions and hard collection of rare road damages.
+We establish a china road damage detation detection named as CNRDD, which includes 4319 images with 9 categories: sickness_1, 3, 4, 5, 6, 8, 9, 11, -1.
+This is a **long-tail object detection task**, which is challenging and significant for Smart Transportation.

 The **CNRDD Datasets Access Form** is available here.